LivelyKernel/lively4-app/README.md

 - installs all dependencies
 - handle the gulp and babel stuff (in lively4-server)

-### Start
+### Scripts

+- `yarn test-server` - starts an lively4-server with an lively4-core embedded
+-- currently not really working --
 - `yarn start` - start an electron instance with the lively4-core embedded
 - `yarn run dist` - builds a package with additional installer
 - `yarn run pack` - builds the app for production

 ### Dependencies